AndreyGeonya/img-bfs/README.md

 <img src="https://raw.githubusercontent.com/AndreyGeonya/img-bfs/master/examples/markers/screenshot.png" width="440", height="280">

 To implement this feature we need to get all pixels of the clicked marker and draw our mask in these pixel positions.
-Let's find pixels and draw them on canvas overlay:
+Let's find pixels and draw mask on canvas overlay:

     window.onload = function() {
         var img = document.getElementById('myImg'),